nextflow-io/nf-validation/docs/usage/quick_start.md

 You can find more information about JSON Schemas in their official [documentation webpage](https://json-schema.org/).
 You can see an example JSON Schema for a Nextflow pipeline [`nextflow_schema.json` file](https://raw.githubusercontent.com/nextflow-io/nf-validation/master/plugins/nf-validation/src/testResources/nextflow_schema.json).

-> **Note**
+!!!
+Note
-> Although the JSON Schema allows schema objects (eg. params.foo.bar = "baz") or arrays, this is not supported by this plugin.
+    Although the JSON Schema allows schema objects (eg. params.foo.bar = "baz") or arrays, this is not supported by this plugin.
-> In the example schema file, we use some extra JSON keys not available in the standard JSON Schema set: `help_text`, `hidden` and `fa_icon`.
+    In the example schema file, we use some extra JSON keys not available in the standard JSON Schema set: `help_text`, `hidden` and `fa_icon`.
-> You can find an interactive [schema builder tool](https://nf-co.re/pipeline_schema_builder) in the nf-core website, and more information about the extra keys under the `Help` section.
+    You can find an interactive [schema builder tool](https://nf-co.re/pipeline_schema_builder) in the nf-core website, and more information about the extra keys under the `Help` section.